-(b) General Emissions Warranty Coverage.
 DuroMax Power Equipment warrants to the ultimate purchaser and each subsequent owner that the engine or equipment is:

-(1) Designed, built, and equipped so as to conform with all applicable regulations adopted by US EPA & Air Resources Board; and
+1. Designed, built, and equipped to conform with all applicable regulations adopted by the Air Resources Board; and

-(2) Free from defects in materials and workmanship that causes the failure of a warranted part for a period of two years.
+2. Free from defects in materials and workmanship that causes the failure of a warranted part for a period of two years.

-(c) The warranty on emissions-related parts will be interpreted as below:
+The warranty on emissions-related parts will be interpreted as follows: